vineethkumarv/sv-wiki/Typedef.md

                                                    Fig 1 : Typedef with class

 The above example and output shows that how typedef avoids the compiler error in class1 because class2 declaration is not done  at that time.
 If we didn't use 'typdef class2' at the beginning , it will show some compiler error.
 It will display the text given inside the $display.

+Github lab code link:https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_team_kachori/data_type/typedef/classtypedef/classtypedef.sv

+Github lab output link:https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_team_kachori/data_type/typedef/classtypedef/classtypedef.log

 ## **Typedef in Structure**